-At Profiles, Drs.
+At Profiles Beverly Hills, Drs.
 Solieman and Litner have extensive knowledge in Otoplasty (‘ear shaping/ear pinning’).
 In fact, we have recently completed the definitive textbook on the subject, “Aesthetic Otoplasty“.

+If you’re thinking about cosmetic ear surgery, see what the experts have to say!
 Otoplasty is a surgical procedure which can reduce the size of large ears or set prominent ears back closer to the head.
 Otoplasty is often performed on children to spare them the teasing and ridicule associated with large or protruding ears.
-However, we are seeing more and more adults who are interested in this procedure.
+However, we are seeing more and more adults in our Los Angeles practice who are interested in cosmetic ear surgery.
 In children, the surgery can be performed once the ears have reached their full size, which tends to occur around five or six years of age.
 Because of the self-consciousness that can come with even mildly distorted ears, it’s generally believed that the earlier that Otoplasty ear surgery is performed on a child, the better.

-Your Otoplasty surgery will be performed in our state of the art, fully accredited, Profiles Beverly Hills surgical facility – the Pfrofiles Surgery Center – convenient to Beverly Hills and Los Angeles..
+Your Otoplasty surgery will be performed in our state of the art, fully accredited, Profiles Beverly Hills surgical facility – the Profiles Surgery Center – convenient to Beverly Hills and Los Angeles residents.